Big Brother Brasil 24: Big Phone

+Davi: Friday 4:00 p.m.

+Alane: March 2, 2024; Saturday 7:00 p.m.

+Davi: Saturday 11:30 p.m.

+Davi: March 3, 2024; Sunday 6:00 a.m.

+Davi: Sunday 5:25 p.m.

 The Counterattack

 The counterattack is a surprise power given to either the HoH's nominee and/or the House's nominee, in which they have the opportunity to automatically nominate an additional housemate for eviction.
 While viewers are informed when the power will be featured in advance (on Thursdays before the Head of Household competition even takes place), the housemates are only informed about the twist on the spot, during Sunday's live nominations.